Skip to Content

 Price

 Pricing is a major benefit of the SANSI LED brand.
-High quality LED grow lights are notoriously expensive.
-At around $50-60 for the 60W light depending on the source, the price is mid-range.
+High quality LED grow lights can become expensive (easily in the hundreds of dollars).
+At around $40-50 for the 60W light depending on the source, the price is on the affordable side.

 As with many affordable LED grow lights, the light’s wattage is slightly misleading.
 The light claims to use 60 watts of power, but only draws around 55 watts from the wall.
 This could have something to do with the onboard driver being powered through a lightbulb socket.